ShaneWD/MusicDownloader/README.md

 # MusicDownloader
-* Download music from YouTube with youtube-dl
+* Download music from YouTube with yt-dlp
 ## It can:
 * Download multiple songs with one command
 * Convert the file to *MP3* format and deletes the orignal (*WEBM*) file